MicrosoftDocs/cpp-docs/docs/standard-library/utility-functions.md

 For the indexed overloads, if the value of *Index* is 0 the functions return `pr.first` and if the value of *Index* is 1 the functions return `pr.second`.
 The type `RI` is the type of the returned element.

-For the overloads that do not have an Index parameter, the element to return is deduced by the type argument.
+For the overloads that don't have an Index parameter, the element to return is deduced by the type argument.
 Calling `get<T>(Tuple)` will produce a compiler error if *pr* contains more or less than one element of type T.

 ### Example